peco220807/DAA_ASSIGNMENT2_-SYMBAT/README.md

 - Useful for efficiently getting the minimum value.
 - Implemented using an array for simplicity.

-# MinHeap Sorting & Benchmarking
+# MinHeap Sorting and Benchmarking

 This project implements a MinHeap data structure with support for:
 - Insertion and extraction of minimum elements.